1.3 Why is data archiving important?

 Benefits of data archiving for data producers:

-3. In archives, data are kept in a secure location and the media are protected against accidents, such as fire or flooding.
+3. Archives keep data in a secure location and protect the media against accidents, such as fire or flooding.
 Data archives ensure that the data will not be damaged.

 Benefits of data archiving for the research community

-1. Data archives make data and related metadata available to students, researchers and other people outside the research project from which the data stems.
-These users can thus benefit from the data collected by other researchers and reuse them for their research or teaching purposes.
+1. Data archives make data and related metadata available to students, researchers, and other people outside the research project from which the data stems.
+These users can thus benefit from datasets collected by other researchers and reuse them for their research or teaching purposes.

 2. Allowing researchers to reuse data collected by other researchers to answer novel research questions saves a lot of time and money for the research community as a whole.